Drackend99/tensorflow_tutorials/README.md

 The LSTM will create new text character by character.
 Each time it creates a new character, we'll want to sample the correct letter from.
 Our ```sample``` method will have two parameters:
 1. ```predictions```: The output neurons
-2. ```confidence```: The LSTM's confidence in its error.
-Note that while 1.0 is the most confident, 0.0 has more variety.
-It will produce some grammatical errors, but will give more novel results
+2. ```confidence```: The LSTM's confidence.
+Changing this will change how confident the LSTM has to be in its decision.
+Note that while 1.0+ is the most confident, 0.0 has more variety.
+It will produce some grammatical errors, but will give more novel results.

 Our sample function will essentially perform a **softmax** on the neural network's predictions.
 Thus, each output neuron becomes a **probability** of its letter.
 This is mostly just a math formula (the softmax), so it's not really important to understand the code here.